connorhedgehog/silly-subway-system/README.md

 This lets a player spawn a minecart (or use an existing one), and choose where they'd like to go.
 It uses redstone relays and minecart turn mechanics to achieve this, plus a human readable config for subway owners to adjust everything.

 ## Setup
 Check out the [wiki](https://github.com/connorhedgehog/silly-subway-system/wiki) for a tutorial on how to set everything up.
+It's definitely not professional grade, but it gets the job done.